usnistgov/hugo-uswds-docs/.github/ISSUE_TEMPLATE/feature_request.md

 # User Story:

-As an OSCAL {stakeholder}, I {provide a clear and concise description of what the problem is.
+As an {stakeholder}, I {provide a clear and concise description of what the problem is.
 Ex.
 I need to be able to do}

 ## Goals: